CloudEngineHub/Awesome-Robotics-Manipulation/README.md

 ## ✨ Citation

-If you find this repository useful, please consider citing our paper:
+If you find this repository useful, please consider citing:
 ```
 @article{bai2025towards,
   title={Towards a Unified Understanding of Robot Manipulation: A Comprehensive Survey},